-8 of the Best Body Scrubs to Use on Dry, Flaky Skin
+The 7 Best Body Scrubs to Use on Dry, Flaky Winter Skin

 This gentle moisturizing scrub treatment for your body is made with the perfect blend of pure brown sugar and some of the world's finest oils.
 It's fresh lemon scent restores and brightens while delivering antibacterial properties to your body for the sweetest scrub around.

-Coming in 10 different scents, this smoothing sugar scrub polishes your skin and leaves the most beautiful scent behind.
-These scrubs perfectly capture the scents from a French bakery instantly transporting you to a cafe in Paris filled with rich, sweet scents.
+This smoothing sugar scrub polishes your skin and leaves the most beautiful scent of milky coconut, warm vanilla and sweet caramel behind.

-& Other Stories Belleville Bakery Body Scrub in Tangy Lemon Juice Melting into Creamy Vanilla, $15; at & Other Stories
+& Other Stories Perle de Coco Body Scrub, $15 at & Other Stories

-MORE: The One Product Emma Watson Swears By for Literally Perfect Skin

 If you want to instantly whisk yourself away to a summer day at the beach, Ocean Salt is as close to that vision as you can get in your shower.
 This scrub can be used on your face and body.
 Its sea salt works to scrub at your skin while fresh avocado and coconut hydrate and vodka-infused lime (yes, we're serious) brightens and protects from blockage and breakouts.
 A margarita on the beach?
 Yes, please.

 There is nothing more refreshing than the beautiful scent that arrives once you open this jar.
-Filled with the lovely summer fruit (which are loaded with vitamin C) this scrub works well as a pore cleanser since strawberries are mildly astringent.
+Filled with vitamin C, this scrub works well as a pore cleanser since strawberries are mildly astringent.
 The best part is that this scrub will leave you with your softest skin ever.

 Made from shea butter, sweet almond oil, peach seed powder, sea salt, and sugar, this body scrub literally lets you see your dead skin being removed.
-It smells of Soap & Glory’s signature soft and sweet Pink Fragrance.
-All in all, you’ll be left with a fresh layer of beautifully scented skin!
+It smells of Soap & Glory's signature soft and sweet Pink Fragrance.
+All in all, you'll be left with a fresh layer of beautifully scented skin.

 This spa-strength sea salt scrub not only scrubs away your dead skin cells but also uses aroma-therapeutic and energizing botanical extracts and essentials oils that leave your skin hydrated.
 Use this 2-3 times per week for best results.

-Ole Henriksen Rub N’ Buff Salt Scrub, $44; at Sephora
+Ole Henriksen Rub N' Buff Salt Scrub, $44 at Ole Henrikesen